xiaofanjin/repressilator-notebook/README.md

 # Repressilator: Simulating a Gene Regulatory Circuit

-A simple Jupyter notebook that walks through the simulation of the **repressilator**[PMID: 10659856], a synthetic gene regulatory circuit consisting of three mutually repressing genes.
+A simple Jupyter notebook that walks through the simulation of the **repressilator**, [a synthetic gene regulatory circuit consisting of three mutually repressing genes](https://www.nature.com/articles/35002125).

 The notebook introduces how to: